jbelmont/unix-programming-and-regular-expressions-workshop/docs/command-process-substitution.md

 done
 ```

-Here we assign 2 variables and use while loop and increment i anotherSum
+Here we assign 2 variables and use a while loop and increment i and anotherSum

 #### Process Substitution Description